bouwe77/bouwe77.github.io/content/blog/_when-green-tests-lie/when-green-tests-lie.md

 Now when writing tests, it can feel convenient to import `adminPages` as well.

-Maybe you want to run the same test for all admin pages.
-Or maybe you don't want to repeat the list of pages in the test, because duplication feels wrong.
+Maybe we want to run the same test for all admin pages.
+Or maybe we don't want to repeat the list of pages in the test, because duplication feels wrong.

-So you write something like:
+It is incredibly tempting to write something like:

 ```js
 import { adminPages, canAccessPage } from "./canAccessPage"